YujiaoShi/CVLNet/README.md

 ### Publications
-This work is published in CVPR 2022.
+This work is published in ACCV 2022.
 [CVLNet: Cross-View Semantic Correspondence Learning for Video-based Camera Localization]